-As a result of discussions in this environment, a global survey of the experiences of both men and women in the field of physics was undertaken in 2010-2011 [33] [34], and forms part of the background for this paper.
+As a result of discussions in this environment, a global survey of the experiences of both men and women in the field of physics was undertaken in 2010-2011 [33, 34], and forms part of the background for this paper.
 The survey was available in eight languages.
 The final number of respondents was 14934, covering 130 countries.
-Results were contrasted for less developed and very highly developed countries, using the prevailing United Nations definitions for those terms.
+Results were contrasted for low Human Development Index (HDI) and High HDI countries, using the prevailing United Nations definitions for those terms.

+The Global Survey of Physicists did not provide numbers and percentages of women in physics, but was focussed on similarities and contrasts in the experiences of women and men in the field.
 The survey addressed educational background, early career experiences and current employment, and the balances between marriage, career, family and housework.
 The results provide valuable data on which to base decisions.

+Family care and career breaks

-For example, there was a stark contrast between the percentages of women and men who has significant breaks in their doctoral studies, the data being limited to those who had their first child during these studies.
-Career breaks affected 55-65% of women, and 15-30% of men.
+There was a stark contrast between the percentages of women and men who had had significant breaks in their doctoral studies, the data being limited to those who had their first child during these studies.
+Career breaks affected 55% to 65% of women, and 15% to 30% of men.
 The implications include the recognition of career breaks, the provision of advice on how to manage career breaks, and care in the definitions of "Young Scientist" awards.
 It had also been suggested that excellence can be assessed using performance proxies other than counting papers.
 These and similar factors, however, do not address the difference between life science and physical science numbers.

+Access to resources and opportunities depends significantly on gender